 WHY YOU SHOULD USE BRAIN DHA

-Suggested use:Take one to two soft gels with water daily, or as directed by your healthcare practitioner.
+Suggested use:Take one soft gel with water daily, or as directed by your healthcare practitioner.
 Consult your healthcare practitioner prior to use.
 Individuals taking medication should discuss potential interactions with their healthcare practitioner.
 Do not use if tamper seal is damaged.

 Storage:Keep in cool, dry place out of reach of children.